Christian Wood: Detroit Pistons (2019–2020)

 Wood was claimed off waivers by the Detroit Pistons on July 17, 2019.

-On March 14, 2020, Wood was reported to be tested positive for COVID-19 amidst the pandemic and the subsequent suspension of the season.
+On March 14, 2020, Wood was reported to have tested positive for COVID-19 amidst the pandemic and the subsequent suspension of the season.
 He had 30 points and 11 rebounds against Rudy Gobert, who was the first player to test positive, and the Utah Jazz on March 7.

 Houston Rockets (2020–2022)

-On November 24, 2020, Wood was signed-and-traded to a three-year, $41-million contract from the Pistons to the Houston Rockets in exchange for Trevor Ariza, the draft rights to Isaiah Stewart, a future second round pick, and cash considerations.
+On November 24, 2020, Wood was signed to a three-year, $41-million contract by the Pistons and traded to the Houston Rockets in exchange for Trevor Ariza, the draft rights to Isaiah Stewart, a future second-round pick, and cash considerations.
 On December 26, 2020, Wood made his Rockets debut, putting up 31 points, 13 rebounds, three assists, and one block in a 128–126 overtime loss to the Portland Trail Blazers.
 During a road trip game win against the Memphis Grizzlies, Wood suffered a right ankle injury and left the arena in the third quarter.
 Without Wood, the Rockets were vulnerable and lost 17 straight games.

 On January 3, 2022, the Rockets suspended Wood for one game without pay for poor behavior.
 On March 21, Wood recorded a career-high 39 points on a career-high eight three-pointers made in a 115–97 win over the Washington Wizards.
 On March 29, he was ruled out for the remainder of the season with a hamstring injury.

-Dallas Mavericks (2022–present)
+Dallas Mavericks (2022–2023)

 On June 24, 2022, Wood was traded to the Dallas Mavericks in exchange for Boban Marjanović, Trey Burke, Marquese Chriss, Sterling Brown, and the draft rights to Wendell Moore Jr. Wood became the first player in franchise history to score at least 25 points each in his first two games.

 On December 25, 2022, in his first Christmas Day game, Wood recorded 30 points, 8 rebounds, 7 assists, 4 steals and 2 blocks in a 124–115 victory over the Los Angeles Lakers.

+Los Angeles Lakers (2023–2025)

+On September 6, 2023, Wood signed with the Los Angeles Lakers.
+He averaged 6.9 points and 5.1 rebounds in 50 games in 2023–24, but was sidelined the last two months with a left knee injury.
+He had an initial arthroscopic procedure in March 2024.
+After exercising his $3 million player option to return for another season, Wood had arthroscopic surgery on his knee again in September.
+On February 11, 2025, Wood was waived by the Lakers when they signed Alex Len.